peruginiandrea/scripts/README.md

 # Project structure

-1. QSM and T2\* IDPs are downloaded in two separate folders: discovery and replication The files from both samples are merged into one file per IDP via *merge_samples.R*.
+1. QSM and T2\* IDPs are downloaded in two separate folders: discovery and replication.
+The files from both samples are merged into one file per IDP via *merge_samples.R*.

 2. Pasting variants.tsv to phenotypes summary stats via *merge_variants.sh*.